-12.9 Tendering Procedures (below EU Thresholds)
+12.9 Tendering Procedures

 There are three forms of tender procedure: open, restricted and negotiated and the circumstances in which each procedure should be used are described below.
 The Trust must seek tenders on the most appropriate basis.

 12.10 Open Tender